Kohn, Kohn & Colapinto won the largest whistleblower reward in history.

-At Kohn, Kohn & Colapinto, we’ve earned our reputation as the premier advocate for the American whistleblower by winning such decisions for nearly 30 years.
-The laws at play are complex, but the reason for our success is not.
+At Kohn, Kohn & Colapinto, we’ve earned our reputation as the premier advocate for whistleblowers by winning such decisions for nearly 30 years.
+The laws at play are complex, but the reasons for our success are not.
 In case after case, we’ve provided our clients with the legal expertise and grit to beat even the toughest foes in court.
-At KKC, we realize that standing up for the public interest often demands personal courage.
+At Kohn, Kohn & Colapinto, we realize that standing up for the public interest often demands personal courage.
 We also know that whatever your job, you don’t leave behind your rights and duties as a citizen when you step in the workplace door.

 After three years of aggressively representing UBS bank whistleblower Bradley Birkenfeld under the Internal Revenue Service’s whistleblower rewards law, the IRS awarded Birkenfeld $104 million dollars.
 The award was the largest award ever paid to an individual whistleblower in the twenty-five year history of U.S. whistleblower award laws.

 Mr. Birkenfeld was the original source of the information that led to the groundbreaking legal settlement against Switzerland’s largest bank, UBS, for its illegal off-shore tax business.
 His documentation resulted in a $780 million dollar fine against UBS bank in Switzerland, billions of dollars in recoveries from U.S. citizens who held illegal offshore accounts at UBS, and changes in tax treaties between the United States and Switzerland that forced Switzerland to turn over the names of Americans who held illegal secret accounts with UBS bank.